-A third group of mostly private development organizations are medium- to largescale tax credit specialists, focusing primarily on Low-Income Housing Tax Credits (LIHTC).
+A third group of mostly private development organizations are medium- to large-scale tax credit specialists, focusing primarily on Low-Income Housing Tax Credits (LIHTC).
 Tax credit programs and especially LIHTC are the driving force of most contemporary affordable housing development.
 However, the administrative burden and realistic timeline of tax credit awards means the system tends to favor larger actors who can pull off larger developments (typically of roughly 45-120 units).
 Tax Credit Specialists have specialized knowledge in regulatory and compliance, large project entitlements, mixed-income lending programs, and tax credit equity markets.
 Of any provider, they have the most layered capital stack, and again, this favors larger projects with economies of scale.
-Tax credit specialists can be for-profit or nonprofit entities, and the nonprofit tax credit specialists are mission-driven in ways that often align with municipal goals.